Skip to content

 roles: [record, detect]

-There are still two narrow cases where adding a sub-stream pays:
+There is still one narrow case where adding a sub-stream pays:

 • Network-constrained installs.
 If the cameras share a congested Wi-Fi link with the Mac and packet loss is making RTSP brittle, a sub-stream halves the bytes-per-second per camera.